Simple Texas Hold’em Odds for Winning Players

 Bold text = most common playing decisions and thus most important to commit to memory.

-If I recommend that you memorize a vital statistic it will be bolded and you will run into it frequently playing Texas Hold’em.
+If I recommend that you memorize a vital statistic it will be bolded and you will run into it frequently playing Texas Hold ’em.
 In parenthesis, the probability will be expressed in percentages to the nearest tenth.

 These odds won’t really affect your game strategy, but I want it to give you perspective on how rare certain premium cards are.
-At the same time, realize that many players overvalue random suited cards, which are dealt relatively frequently.
-However, the odds that these hands will improve are much less.

 Probability of being dealt: